Vice President, Operations

 What is Cybersecurity?

 Cybersecurity safeguards networks, devices, and data from unauthorized, and often malicious, access without affecting that infrastructure’s accessibility, integrity, and functionality – its fundamental purpose.
 Cybersecurity is people and technology working together to protect digital assets, so they work for us, rather than against us.
-Organizations achieve cybersecurity through a distinct and critical combination of tools, equipment, standards, and processes in the capable hands of professionally trained and experienced workforce and organizations.
+Organizations achieve cybersecurity through a distinct and critical combination of cybersecurity tools, equipment, standards, and processes in the capable hands of professionally trained and experienced workforce and organizations.

 The Federal Information Security Management Act (FISMA) is the legislation that defines a framework of guidelines (e.g. RMF NIST SP (Special Publications) 800-37 Rev2) and security standards (e.g. Security Controls NIST SP 800-53) to protect government IT and operations.
 NIST SP 800-37 “Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy” is the framework of guidelines to help federal agencies effectively establish and maintain cybersecurity.
 RMF outlines 7-step process: Prepare, Categorize, Select, Implement, Assess, and Monitor which links to a suite of NIST standards and guidelines (e.g. NIST SP 800 series).